You’ve likely landed on this page because you’re trying to understand bounce rate in Google Analytics 4.

 In GA4, Google has replaced the concept of “bounce” with “engaged sessions.”
 To be considered “engaged,” a session must either result in a conversion, last over 10 seconds, or have multiple screen or page views.
 When calculating your Engagement Rate, GA4 looks at the frequency of these sessions.

-Your Engagement Rate will always be a bit higher than the inverse of your bounce rate because certain sessions that would’ve previously been considered a bounce could now be considered an engaged session (such as if someone lingers on your page for over 10 seconds before clicking away).
+The reason for this is that certain sessions that would’ve previously been considered a bounce could now be considered an engaged session (such as if someone lingers on your page for over 10 seconds before clicking away).

 But if you want actionable data (and who doesn’t), I don’t think either of these really make the cut.
 For that, I recommend looking at page value.